Richard E. Byrd: Honors

 In 1927, the Boy Scouts of America made Byrd an Honorary Scout, a new category of scout created that same year.
 This distinction was given to "American citizens whose achievements in outdoor activity, exploration, and worthwhile adventure are of such an exceptional character as to capture the imagination of boys ...".

 Also in 1927 the City of Richmond dedicated the Richard Evelyn Byrd Flying Field, now Richmond International Airport, in Henrico County, Virginia.
-Byrd's Fairchild FC-2W2, NX8006, Stars And Stripes, is on display at the Virginia Aviation Museum located on the north side of the airport, on loan from the National Air and Space Museum in Washington, DC.
+Byrd's Fairchild FC-2W2, NX8006, Stars And Stripes, is on display at the Virginia Aviation Museum located on the north side of the airport, on loan from the National Air and Space Museum in Washington, D.C.

 In 1929, Byrd received the Silver Buffalo Award from the Boy Scouts of America.
 Also in 1929, he received the Langley Gold Medal from the Smithsonian Institution.

 Lunar crater Byrd is named after him, as was the United States Navy dry cargo ship USNS Richard E. Byrd (T-AKE-4) and the now decommissioned Charles F. Adams-class guided missile destroyer USS Richard E. Byrd (DDG-23).

+In 1930, Byrd was elected to the American Philosophical Society.

 In Glen Rock, New Jersey, Richard E. Byrd School was dedicated in 1931.

 On March 31, 1934, during a regularly scheduled broadcast, Admiral Byrd was awarded the CBS Medal for Distinguished Contribution to Radio.
 Byrd's short-wave relay broadcasts, from his second Antarctic expedition, established a new chapter of communication history.
 Byrd was the sixth individual to receive this award.